 This is an exciting time for behavior analysts.
-First of all, why are psychotherapy tools like ACT taboo in the behavior analysis community?
+First of all, why are psychotherapy tools like acceptance and commitment training (ACT) taboo in the behavior analysis community?

 Applied behavior analysts (ABA) do not conduct psychotherapy.
 It’s one of many kinds of work that are not within our scope of practice.
 Broadly speaking, psychotherapy is talk therapy that aims at helping people flourish in the context of emotional problems.